redacid/consul/website/source/docs/platform/k8s/operations.html.md

 This section holds documentation on various operational tasks you may need to perform.

-* [Upgrading](/docs/platform/k8s/upgrading.html) - Upgrading your Consul servers or clients, and upgrading the Helm chart.
+* [Upgrading](/docs/platform/k8s/upgrading.html) - Upgrading your Consul servers or clients and the Helm chart.
 * [Uninstalling](/docs/platform/k8s/uninstalling.html) - Uninstaling the Helm chart.